Igyeom/Igyeom/README.md

 # ians.site
 My coding portfolio (includes everything but the cringe)

-# beta.hwtracker.tk
+# Connect
-A simple homework tracker made in Flask.
+A simple word game made in Flask.

 # The Magical Ketchup
 A fun arcade game I decided to make in Godot Engine for my portfolio.